Aakriti14-grg/OS-assessments/Week1/week1.md

-Week 1: System Planning and Distribution Selection Phase 1: System Planning and Distribution Selection
+🧱Week 1: System Planning and Distribution Selection

+Phase 1: System Planning and Distribution Selection

 This journal entry documents the planning and design of a virtualised operating system environment.
 The objective of this phase is to select appropriate Linux distributions, define system architecture, allocate resources efficiently, and configure a secure and isolated network environment suitable for experimentation and learning.